codalnest/files/lgc.md

 (c) In addition thereto, there shall be one (1) sectoral representative from the women, one (1) from the workers, and one (1) from any of the following sectors: the urban poor, indigenous cultural communities, disabled persons, or any other sector as may be determined by the Sanggunian concerned within ninety (90) days prior to the holding of the next local elections, as may be provided for by law.
 The Comelec shall promulgate the rules and regulations to effectively provide for the election of such sectoral representatives.

-SECTION 42.
+Section 42.
 Date of Election. - Unless otherwise provided by law, the elections for local officials shall be held every three (3) years on the second Monday of May.

-SECTION 43.
+Section 43.
 Term of Office. - (a) The term of office of all local elective officials elected after the effectivity of this Code shall be three (3) years, starting from noon of June 30, 1992 or such date as may be provided for by law, except that of elective Barangay officials: Provided, That all local officials first elected during the local elections immediately following the ratification of the 1987

 Constitution shall serve until noon of June 30, 1992.